-If you are out in left field chasing Chinese stocks and our technical analysis market timing indicators tell you the Chinese market is generating a SELL signal with a Bear 2 status, you need to look up!
+If you are out in left field chasing Chinese stocks and our technical analysis market timing indicators tell you the Chinese market is generating a SELL signal with a DownTrend™ Type 2 status, you need to look up!

 You heard this before but it’s very important to emphasize that the BUY/SELL/HOLD and market timing stage classifications are NOT recommendations.
 Please read the two disclaimers in the newsletter and on this website before investing.
 They represent investment opinion, not investment advice.
 You must make your own decisions, since I am not an investment advisor, and I do not know what your needs are either short or long term.

-This market timing and investing e-newsletter is first and foremost about taking 100% responsibility for your own investment results.
-You will have to make your own decisions no matter how much technical analysis as well as fundamental analysis I provide and you must be comfortable with your own investment decisions.
+This market timing system is first and foremost about taking 100% responsibility for your own investment results.
+You will have to make your own decisions no matter how much technical analysis as well as fundamental insight I provide, and you must be comfortable with your own investment decisions.

 The beauty of it is that it will act as a check on your own judgments and intuition.
 Often we lose touch with what is really happening when there is no system in place to wake us up.
 When your car starts to bump on the shoulder of the road, you steer back onto the road.
 It's the same with technical analysis and market timing.
 They tell you when the markets are drifting off the road and are about to crash in many instances.

 Your results should improve as you invest more consciously.
-This newsletter may just provide the extra nudge you need to build your consciousness as a successful investor.
+This market timing system may just provide the extra nudge you need to build your consciousness as a successful investor.
 Investing or applying market timing in fear and/or greed is deadly and many investors don't even recognize these emotions are hurting their decision making ability.

 Some more notes about the system.
 You will learn more about market timing via technical analysis and how I apply it by reading this material.

 Back in 2008, the financials were moving 10% during one day, so if you triple that, you have a crash in your leveraged instrument.
 Technical analysis cannot help you avoid losses as well when you trade a financial instrument that is extremely volatile.
-If you believe a given index is too rich or is too stretched looking on the chart and you are favoring that it will pull back to the trend, don’t buy it even if the signal reads “BUY.”
-But if those issues are not in the way and the signal is BUY, you may decide to buy on a signal change for example.
+If you believe a given index is too rich or is too stretched looking on the chart and you are favoring that it will pull back to the trend, don’t buy it even if the "Action to Consider" is to buy.
+But if those issues are not in the way and the action to take is to buy, you may decide to buy on a positive signal change for example.

 Furthermore, you may actually find a better ETF or more cost effective fund than the one I might pick for various reasons.
 I may follow an ETF that has a longer track record that allows us to make our technical judgments, whereas the best ETF on a valuation or net asset value basis may be a different ETF.
 Many companies have screeners for mutual funds and ETFs and it’s a great idea to use those to make side-by-side comparisons and decide what issues are critical to you in a given account and make your choice accordingly.